Maureen Lipman: Film

 Lipman made an early film appearance in Up the Junction (1968).
+In the 1983 film Educating Rita, she played the part of Trish, Rita’s sophistication flatmate who, nevertheless, attempted to take her own life with an overdose of tablets.
 She played the title character's mother in Roman Polanski's film The Pianist (2002).
 In the 1999 film Solomon & Gaenor, the character she played spoke Yiddish throughout.

 Advertising

 In 1987, she was cast as the character "Beatrice Bellman" ("Beatie/BT"), a Jewish grandmother in a series of television commercials for British Telecom, a role which became sufficiently well known to launch a book You Got An Ology in 1989, and which was still referred to 25 years later by politicians.

 Books, newspapers and magazines

-After her husband died in May 2004 she completed his autobiography By Jack Rosenthal, and played herself in her daughter's four-part adaptation of the book, Jack Rosenthal's Last Act, on BBC Radio Four in July 2006.
+After her husband died in May 2004, she completed his autobiography By Jack Rosenthal, and played herself in her daughter's four-part adaptation of the book, Jack Rosenthal's Last Act, on BBC Radio Four in July 2006.
 Her anthology, The Gibbon's In Decline But The Horse Is Stable, is a book of animal poems that is illustrated by established cartoonists, including Posy Simmonds and Gerald Scarfe, to raise money for Myeloma UK, to combat the cancer to which she lost her husband.

 She also wrote a monthly column for Good Housekeeping magazine for more than ten years, which formed the basis for several autobiographical books, including How Was It For You?, Something To Fall Back On, Thank You For Having Me, You Can Read Me Like A Book and Lip Reading.
 Lipman has also contributed a weekly column in The Guardian in the newspaper's G2 section.

 She writes for The Oldie and is on the editorial advisory board of Jewish Renaissance magazine.